Pascal-Flores/Chrome-extension-Tinkercad-Circuits-SVG-Extractor/readme.md

 ## From release

-Go to the [releases page](https://github.com/Pascal-Flores/Chrome-extension-Tinkercad-Circuits-SVG-Extractor/releases) and download the latest version.
+1. Go to the [releases page](https://github.com/Pascal-Flores/Chrome-extension-Tinkercad-Circuits-SVG-Extractor/releases) and download the latest version as zip (not source code).

-You have now a .crx file.
-Open google chrome and go to the [extensions page](chrome://extensions/).
-Drag and drop the .crx file into the page, and click on "Add extension".
+2. You have now a .zip file.
+Extract it in an empty directory.
+3. Open google chrome and go to the [extensions page](chrome://extensions/).
+4. Enable the "Developer mode" and click on "Load unpacked".
+5. Select the repository folder.
+6. Done !

 ## From source